Menu Icon

 • APA 7th Edition simplifies citing for accessibility

-• Streamlined in-text citation system emphasizes authors and publication years
+• Streamlined APA in-text citation system emphasizes authors and publication years

 • Inclusivity promoted with guidelines for citing diverse source types, including social media